noahehall/theBookOfNoah/web_technoligies/core/_css.md

     ```

-# media queries

-# flexbox
-    - one dimensional: columns OR rows

-# grid
-    - CSS Grid Layout (aka "Grid"), is a two-dimensional (columns and rows) grid-based layout system
-    - define:
-      - grid container: `display: grid`
-        - the direct parent of all the grid items.
-      - grid item: set the column and row sizes with `grid-template-columns` and `grid-template-rows`,
-      - place grid-item child elements into the grid with
-        - `grid-column`
-        - `grid-row`
-    - grid line: The dividing lines that make up the structure of the grid
-    - grid track: The space between two adjacent grid lines.
-    - grid cell: The space between two adjacent row and two adjacent column grid lines.
-It's a single "unit" of the grid.
-    - grid area: The total space surrounded by four grid lines.
-A grid area may be comprised of any number of grid cells.
-  -

 # at-rules
   - used to convey metadata & conditional information e.g. `@IDENTIFIER (RULE);`
     - media query: consits of a media type and zero/more expressions that check for the conditions of particular m edia features